William-148/lynxDB/README.md

   npm install lynxdb
 ```

-Or, if you prefer yarn:
+Or, if you prefer pnpm:
 ```bash
   pnpm install lynxdb
 ```